-All students will be registered for a First-Year Seminar (FSEM); the professor of that course will be their initial academic adviser.
-As a means of bridging the academic and residential components of a student's experience and fostering intellectual engagement outside the classroom, the FSEM will determine the student's assignment to a Residential Commons.
+From that questionnaire, the student's course schedule (typically four courses) will be established.
+One course will be a First-Year Seminar; the professor of that course will be their academic adviser until they select a major in the spring of sophomore year.
+As a means of bridging the academic and residential components of a student's experience and fostering intellectual engagement outside the classroom, the First-Year Seminar will determine a student's assignment to a Residential Commons.